-The name ‘Bhubaneswar’ has been derived from the tribhubaneswara which means lord SHIVA.
+The name ‘Bhubaneswar’ has been derived from the Tribhubaneswara which means lord SHIVA.

 Odissi dance is synonymous with Odia culture.
 Odia culture is an amalgamation of Odissi dance, Handicrafts & sand arts.
-Odissi dance has been popular world wide with the touch of great Odissi dancer Guru Kelucharan Mohapatra & his institution named ‘Srijan’.
+Odissi dance has been popular worldwide with the touch of great Odissi dancer Guru Kelucharan Mohapatra & his institution named ‘Srijan’.

-The famous Udayagiri & Khandigiri caves are in the south west part of Bhubaneswar & among the top 3 tourist places in Bhubaneswar.
-There are many rock-cut Jain & Buddhist cave in the vicinity of these caves.
+The famous Udayagiri & Khandigiri caves are in the southwest part of Bhubaneswar & among the top 3 tourist places in Bhubaneswar.
+There are many rock-cut Jain & Buddhist caves in the vicinity of these caves.
 All these caves were built during the 1st century BCE.
 It is believed that all these caves were built as the residential place of monks during those days.
-These two caves having immense historical & archaeological importance.
+These two caves have immense historical & archaeological importance.
 These caves are a picturesque amalgamation of Natural & artificial ones.
 Udaygiri & Khandigiri are having 18 & 15 existing caves respectively.
-There were a greater number of caves while it had been built up by the king of Kharavela.
+There were a greater number of caves while it had been built by the king of Kharavela.
 One can find different types of inscriptions on the wall of the caves which will give the real feel of age-old caves.
 Among all the caves 2 storied ‘Rani Gumpha’ is the most famous one in Udayagiri.
 Other important caves are Hathi Gumpha, Ananta Gumpha, Ganesha Gumpha, Jaya Vijaya Gumpha, Mankapuri Gumpha, Bagha Gumphga & Sarpa Gumpha.

 The Orissa tourism department conducts 3 days dance festival called Mukuteswar Dance Festival every year.
 This festival is a mark of Odissi Classical Dance & Odissi music.
 All the popular Odissi dancers take part in this festival.